Home · Operational Stewardship · Incident Handling

 Make It Boring Again

+Corrective actions are chosen to restore a predictable state without introducing new risk.
 Permanent fixes, refactors, or improvements are often deferred until the system is calm and decisions can be made deliberately.

+Incident handling cannot be fully automated.
 Deciding whether to roll back, fail over, restore from backup, rebuild, or wait requires context and experience.
 Many severe outages are made worse by well-intentioned actions taken too early.

 During an incident, communication is factual, measured, and focused on what is known and unknown.